August 5th, 2025

 Sunspots

-Flat dark spots are called sun spots to appear on parts of your skin that are exposed to the sun.
+Dark spots called “sunspots” appear on areas of your skin exposed to the sun.
 Sunspots on the skin are also sometimes known as liver spots, despite having nothing to do with your liver at all.

-White spots on skin from sun exposure are also sun spots and are similar in appearance to raindrops.
+White spots on the skin from sun exposure are also sunspots and resemble raindrops.

 Sunspots on the skin are benign.
 They are not malignant, represent no threat to your health, and don’t need to be treated unless you want to have them removed for aesthetic reasons.